dengste/org-caldav/README.md

          :inbox "~/org/fromwork.org")
         (:calendar-id "stuff@mystuff"
          :files ("~/org/sports.org" "~/org/play.org")
+	 :skip-conditions (regexp "soccer")
          :inbox "~/org/fromstuff.org")) )

 This means that you have two calendars with IDs "work@whatever" and "stuff@mystuff".
 Both will be accessed through the global value of org-caldav-url, since the key :url isn't specified.
-The calendar "work@whatever" will be synced with the file 'work.org' and inbox 'fromwork.org', while "stuff@mystuff" with 'sports.org' and 'play.org' and inbox 'fromstuff.org'.
+The calendar "work@whatever" will be synced with the file 'work.org' and inbox 'fromwork.org', while "stuff@mystuff" with 'sports.org' and 'play.org', *unless* there's the string 'soccer' in the heading, and and inbox is 'fromstuff.org'.
 See the doc-string of org-caldav-calendars for more details on which keys you can use.

 #### Additional stuff